shubhbansal44/Instagram-Insights-AI-Agent/README.md

-# Instagram Insights Agent
+# Social Media Insights Agent

 ## Project Description
-The **Instagram Insights Agent** is an advanced AI-driven system designed to analyze Instagram data and provide actionable insights.
+The **Social Media Insights Agent** is an advanced AI-driven system designed to analyze social media data and provide actionable insights.
 By leveraging cutting-edge technologies such as Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs), this agent enables users to extract detailed information, identify trends, and optimize content strategies based on real data.

 ---